Course Content

 first-child pseudo-class

-targets an element that is the first child of its parent element, regardless of its tag name or class name.
-Let's consider the following example to make it clear.
-We have a set of some elements and only for the first element (first <li>
+pseudo-class targets an element that is the first child of its parent, regardless of its tag or class name.
+Let's consider the following example to clarify.
+We have a set of elements, and for only the first element (the first <li>

 .